-While for some the extreme weather conditions we have been experiencing across the country have meant canceled travel plans and spending the holidays apart from family, this blizzard has already claimed the lives of over 60 people.
+While for some the extreme weather conditions mean canceled travel plans and spending the holidays apart from family, winter storms cam have detrimental costs for others.

 Seniors can be especially vulnerable to the dangers of cold weather, as changes in both physical and mental faculties can add significantly to their risk.
-However, paid caregivers are also a group that is at higher risk, as hunkering down and bundling up is often not a privilege they can enjoy.
-Here are a few key cold-weather tips to help ensure the safety of seniors, and those caring for them.
+However, paid caregivers are also a group that is at higher risk, as hunkering down and bundling up is often not a privilege they can because they have to take care of their senior they care for.
+Here are a few cold-weather tips to help ensure safety for seniors and caregivers.

 While we are in the middle of extreme weather conditions, preventative steps can still be taken to lower the risk that seniors face in their homes.
 Good planning should take power outages into account that can leave seniors stranded without heat or food in their homes, as well as expose caregivers to adverse working conditions.
 Preventative steps can include ensuring that a backup generator is on hand, as well as non-perishable food.